 Pre-made collections where you have a range of color-coordinated separates to choose from are the ideal.
 You can’t go wrong there.

-Two US stores who do this very well indeed at budget-friendly price points are OshKosh B’gosh and Carter’s.
-Of the two, OshKosh B’gosh has the higher prices, but also the more textural interest that creates a look that’s far more upscale than its pricing reflects.
-It also has more collections on offer at any one time.
+Three US stores who do this very well indeed at budget-friendly price points are Gymboree, OshKosh B’gosh and Carter’s.
+Of the three, Gymboree is best at this in my opinion.
+OshKosh B’gosh has higher prices than Carter's, but also the more textural interest that creates a look that’s far more upscale than its pricing reflects.
+It also has more collections on offer at any one time than Carter's.
 Occasional sales and coupons bring OKBG’s pricing closer into line with a discount store budget.

-If you can’t afford OKBG, don’t worry: Sibling store Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.
+If you can’t afford Gymboree or OKBG, don’t worry: Carter’s offers pricing that is closer to discount store pricing – sometimes even lower.

 Option 2: Make an upscale outfit by carefully piecing together lower-priced brands